spelunky-fyi/overlunky/README.md

       + **Shift+Mouse 5**: Destroy any entity (really unsafe :)
       + You can also draw a velocity vector for spawn/teleport by holding the mouse button
       + Dragged entities have noclip on, so you can drag yourself through walls etc
       + Enter multiple numeric IDs like `526 560 570` to spawn them all at once.
-Useful for making a kit you can just paste in.
+Useful for making a kit you can `Save` for later use with a single click.
   - **F2**: Spawn doors to many places
       + **Shift+Enter**: Spawn back layer door
       + **Ctrl+Shift+Enter**: Spawn warp door